 NTSC and PAL are color encoding systems that Blu-ray and DVD players use.
 So, if you have a PAL DVD player, playing NTSC and PAL files would be easy.
 However, if you own an NTSC platform, it can’t read PAL content.
 One of the reasons is its compatibility.
 If you want to understand more about the two color encoding systems, you must engage in this article.
 We will show the differences between the two.
 Then, we will introduce an amazing program, especially if you want to turn your NTSC to PAL and vice versa for playing the files.
-So, to know more about NTSC vs. PAL see more in this post.
+This article tells you 5 methods to achieve converting DVDs to ISO files on PC, macOS and Linux.

 If you are interested in TV technology or games, you have probably heard the terms PAL and NTSC.
 But the question is, what are they, and how do they differ?
 In that case, if you are eager to learn about these two terms, we got you.
 Come here to know a detailed explanation of NTSC vs. PAL.